telerik/kendo-ui-core/docs/AngularJS/the-grid-widget.md

 The Grid is one of the most complex Kendo UI widgets.
 This chapter outlines some of its particularities regarding the AngularJS integration supported by Kendo UI.

-## `k-on-change` Attribute
+## Attributes

+### k-on-change

-If you assign a `k-on-change` event handler, it will be evaluated in a scope, which contains additional local variables:
+If you assign a `k-on-change` event handler, it is evaluated in a scope, which contains additional local variables:

-- `kendoEvent` — the `change` event as triggered by Kendo UI
+- `kendoEvent`&mdash;The `change` event as triggered by Kendo UI.
-- `selected` — the selected elements (a jQuery object)
+- `selected`&mdash;The selected elements (a jQuery object).
-- `data` — the selected data items (an array of models)
+- `data`&mdash;The selected data items (an array of models).

 > **Important**
+>
-> `selected` is a jQuery object which references DOM elements.
+> The `selected` object is a jQuery one which references DOM elements.
 As of AngularJS 1.2.24 release this is disallowed in template expressions "[for security reasons](https://docs.angularjs.org/error/$parse/isecdom)".
 Therefore, the following will not work with Angular 1.2.24:
 >
 >     k-on-change="myChangeHandler(selected)"
 >